 Hello and welcome to The Old Summers Home!
 Today I’m showing you how I built this DIY Farmhouse Backyard Bench in under 20 minutes.
 This is such a simple tutorial and the bench is solid and gorgeously rustic.
 I’m currently sitting on this bench as I type this, I just love it so much.

 I also have a special surprise for you in this post!
-I love summer so much I wanted to share some of that passion with all of you and joined The 2019 Garden Tour!
+I love summer and gardening so much I wanted to share some of that passion with all of you and joined The 2019 Garden Tour!
 So keep reading and get ready for mega inspiration!

 When we did our mudroom laundry room makeover I removed some rustic wood we had used as shelving for our boots and miscellaneous stuff.
 I had no idea what I would do with the gorgeous wood so it has been stored since then.
 I may hoard wood and stash it all over the garage lol.
 This wood had been removed from a farmyard years ago where it was actually planks for a fence that needed some repairs.
 I couldn’t let them toss it so I salvaged it right away.